MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Survey; Graph Neural Networks.
   - Digest: We propose a comprehensive roadmap to build trustworthy GNNs from the view of the various computing technologies involved.
 In this survey, we introduce basic concepts and comprehensively summarise existing efforts for trustworthy GNNs from six aspects, including robustness, explainability, privacy, fairness, accountability, and environmental well-being.
 Additionally, we highlight the intricate cross-aspect relations between the above six aspects of trustworthy GNNs.
 Finally, we present a thorough overview of trending directions for facilitating the research and industrialisation of trustworthy GNNs.

+- A Survey on AI Sustainability: Emerging Trends on Learning Algorithms and Research Challenges. [[paper]](https://arxiv.org/abs/2205.03824)
+  - Zhenghua Chen, Min Wu, Alvin Chan, Xiaoli Li, Yew-Soon Ong.
+  - Key Word: Survey; Sustainability.
+  - Digest: The technical trend in realizing the successes has been towards increasing complex and large size AI models so as to solve more complex problems at superior performance and robustness.
+This rapid progress, however, has taken place at the expense of substantial environmental costs and resources.
+Besides, debates on the societal impacts of AI, such as fairness, safety and privacy, have continued to grow in intensity.
+These issues have presented major concerns pertaining to the sustainable development of AI.
+In this work, we review major trends in machine learning approaches that can address the sustainability problem of AI.

+- State of AI Ethics Report (Volume 6, February 2022). [[paper]](https://arxiv.org/abs/2202.07435)
+  - Abhishek Gupta, Connor Wright, Marianna Bergamaschi Ganapini, Masa Sweidan, Renjie Butalid.
+  - Key Word: Report; Ethics.
+  - Digest: This report from the Montreal AI Ethics Institute (MAIEI) covers the most salient progress in research and reporting over the second half of 2021 in the field of AI ethics.
+Particular emphasis is placed on an "Analysis of the AI Ecosystem", "Privacy", "Bias", "Social Media and Problematic Information", "AI Design and Governance", "Laws and Regulations", "Trends", and other areas covered in the "Outside the Boxes" section.
+The two AI spotlights feature application pieces on "Constructing and Deconstructing Gender with AI-Generated Art" as well as "Will an Artificial Intellichef be Cooking Your Next Meal at a Michelin Star Restaurant?".

 ### Survey: 2021

 - A Survey on AI Assurance. [[paper]](https://arxiv.org/abs/2111.07505)